ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 <img align="center" src="https://github.com/ansel-z/CX4240-Cancer-Cell-Classfication-Project/blob/master/Figures/Pairplot.PNG">
 </p>

+As you can see, there is some slight separation of ALL and normal cells over the first few features, but there is not very much.
+To try to improve separability, we applied PCA to the data.

 <p align="center">
  <b>3D Scatter Plot of ALL vs. Normal with Top 3 Features</b>
 <img align="center" src="https://github.com/ansel-z/CX4240-Cancer-Cell-Classfication-Project/blob/master/Figures/ALLvsNormal_SCatter3D_RF.gif">
 </p>
 <br>
 <br>

+By the elbow test, we elected to reduce our data to six principal components.

 <p align="center">
 <b>Principal Component Analysis</b>